rundel/website/content/home/about.md

 # About me

-I am an assistant professor of the practice in Statistical Science at Duke university.
+I am an associate professor of the practice in Statistical Science at Duke university.
 My research interests include applied spatial statistics with an emphasis on Bayesian statistics and computational methods.